How your charges are calculated

 For most customers, the cost of removing and processing the rainwater is charged as part of your wastewater services.
-If you think your surface water is not being removed, you can apply for a reduction by contacting us.
+If you think your surface water is not being removed, you can apply for a reduction by getting in touch with our team.

 If you are billed based on the Rateable Value (RV) of your home, the surface water drainage cost will be calculated based on your RV figure.